andywhite37/nixos/DUAL_BOOT_WINDOWS_GUIDE.md

 1. Download the NixOS installation .iso and write it to a USB drive
     1. Instructions: https://nixos.org/nixos/manual/index.html#sec-booting-from-usb
-1. Insert the USB stick in the machine and start/restart Windows
+1. Insert the USB stick in the machine and start/restart Windows, so we can boot from the USB drive.
 1. At the `Lenovo` screen hit `Enter` to interrupt startup and `Enter` again to pause
 1. Hit `F12` to choose a temporary startup device
 1. For me, I select `USB HDD: USB1203 Flash Disk`
 1. The NixOS screen comes up, and I selected the first option `Installer`
 1. Some things happen, then I end up on the screen `<<< Welcome to NixOS 18.09.1534.d45a0d7a4f5 (x86_64) - tty1 >>>`
-1. Run `systemctl start display-manager`
+1. Run `systemctl start display-manager` so we can see what graphical tools are provided
-1. KDE Plasma starts up with `GParted`, `Konsole` and `NixOS Manual` icons
+1. KDE Plasma starts up with `GParted`, `Konsole` and `NixOS Manual` icons, and other stuff in the main menu in the bottom left
-1. Now connect to your WiFi network to make sure networking is setup
+1. Now click the networking icon in the lower-right and connect to a WiFi network to make sure networking is setup and working
     * worked without a problem for me
 1. Side note: for the entire install, I'm going to follow the `UEFI/GPT` steps, rather than the legacy `BIOS/MBR` steps.
     * I know very little about all this stuff, but `UEFI` seems to be the right answer.
-1. Now I'm going to skip the `partition` section of the NixOS install guide, since I already created the partitions using the Windows tools (hopefully...)
+1. I'm going to skip the `partition` section of the NixOS install guide, since I already created the partitions using the Windows tools (hopefully...)
-1. Now I need to format the `nixos` and `linux-swap` partitions.
-I'm assuming we can use the existing EFI partition that came with Windows and not mess with that.
+1. Now I need to format the `nixos` and `linux-swap` partitions for the Nix install and swap.
+    1. Based on the `zimbatm.com` guide, I'm assuming we can use the existing EFI partition that came with Windows and not mess with that (i.e. not format it).
-    1. I'm going to use the graphical `GParted` tool rather than the CLI tools for this, to hopefully reduce the chance of a typo screwup.
+    2. I'm going to use the graphical `GParted` tool rather than the CLI tools for this, to hopefully reduce the chance of doing something unwanted via CLI tools that I'm not super familiar with.
-    1. Run `GParted`
+    1. Run `GParted` (graphical `parted` interface)
-    1. `GParted` shows the following partitions:
+    2. `GParted` shows the following partitions:

         |Partition|Name|File System|Label|Size|Used|Unused|Flags|
         |-|-|-|-|-|-|-|-|